-The number of coronavirus cases in North Warwickshire increased by 111 over the weekend, official figures show.
+The number of coronavirus cases in North Warwickshire increased by 156 over the weekend which followed the end of free testing in England, official figures show.

-A total of 8,393 people had been confirmed as testing positive for Covid-19 in North Warwickshire when the UK coronavirus daily dashboard was updated on October 4 (Monday), up from 8,282 on Friday.
+A total of 20,777 cases had been confirmed in North Warwickshire when the UK coronavirus daily dashboard was updated on April 4 (Monday), up from 20,621 on Friday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Warwickshire.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

 Figures reported on a Monday are likely to be lower as a result of a lag in reporting deaths over the weekend.